Preventing Holiday Hazards for Kids

 Button-shaped batteries power many holiday decorations and toys.
 These small batteries can seriously burn a child’s esophagus if swallowed.
 To keep children safe:

-• Consider removing batteries from toys and decorations
+• Consider removing batteries from toys and decorations.

-• Secure battery compartments with tape
+• Secure battery compartments with tape.

-• Store button batteries well out of reach of children
+• Store button batteries well out of reach of children.

-• Talk to children about the dangers of button batteries
+• Talk to children about the dangers of button batteries.

-Stay Safe Outside of Your Home
+Stay Safe Outside Your Home

 Keep Your Holidays Full of Magic